Spring 2018 Semester REGISTRATION opens October 23rd!

 4. How and where do I pay?

-Payment in full is due by the last day to add a class.
-Payment is done through the DCC Business Office at (406) 377-9400.
+Payment in full is typically due by the last day to add a class, but the payment fee due date will be posted on the website.
+For Fall 2017 courses, payment is due by September 6th at 4:30PM MST.
+Payment can be made through the DCC Business Office at (406) 377-9423.

 5.Who do I talk to about what classes to take?

 If you are degree seeking, you will be assigned an academic advisor to work with you on your educational plans.
 If you are non degree seeking, you can visit with one of our advisors:

-- AA or AS Degree – Todd Knispel
+- AA or AS Degree and Business – Christina DiGangi

 - Criminal Justice/Law Enforcement – Holly Dershem-Bruce